 - 1 stalk celery, sliced

 - 1 shallot or 1/2 small onion, chopped

 - 2 cloves garlic, minced

-- 64oz chicken broth, plus more for reheating
+- 64oz chicken stock, plus more for reheating

 - 1 chicken breast, chopped into bite-sized pieces